We have all had that feeling when your mind drifts to thoughts of other things while you are sitting a taxing exam.

 “I knew there was a possibility that a call-up might happen, but I had no idea whether it would happen or not.

-“I was quite lucky because my exams finished a few days before the World Championship started, so I missed out on our warm-up week out in Washington and arrived in Argentina just a few days before the tournament.
+“I was quite lucky because I can browse around this website for getting extra help and my exams finished a few days before the World Championship started, so I missed out on our warm-up week out in Washington and arrived in Argentina just a few days before the tournament.

 “I had played at under-18 and under-19 levels for Scotland before, but nothing can prepare you for coming up against the likes of South Africa and then starting against New Zealand.